Arthurbdt/inventory-simulation/README.md

 ![Contour plot](charts/contour.png)

-A reorder point of 30 with an order size of 25 result in the lowest possible monthly costs of below $120 monthly.
+An order size of round 40 with a reorder point between 20 and 30 results in the lowest possible monthly costs of below $120 monthly.

 Total costs increase drastically when reorder point and order size decrease below 20 units.
 This is due to the prevalence of shortages that are heavily penalized with a monthly cost of $3 for every item backlogged.